 After meeting with the family, the Funeral Home coordinates almost all aspects of the funeral.
-The Funeral Home director calls the church (Steffanie Sanford, secretary) to arrange a date and time for the funeral Mass, a time for the family to meet with Fr.
-Kuriakose Nediakala, MCBS (Fr.
-K.K.) prior to the day of the Mass, communicates the approximate number of people expected to attend the Mass and whether or not the family would like a luncheon after Mass.
+The Funeral Home director calls the church (Aggie Lacore, St. James Business Administrator) to arrange a date and time for the funeral Mass, a time for the family to meet with Fr.
+David Forsman (St. James Catholic Church, Aitkin, MN) prior to the day of the Funeral Mass, communicates the approximate number of people expected to attend the Mass and whether or not the family would like a luncheon after Mass.

 The Funeral Home collects and coordinates payment to the florist, musician and singer; brings the programs or remembrance booklets, flowers and guestbook to the church; reserves rows in the church for family, sets up guest book and greets guests.

-If there is a cremation and a funeral home is not used and there is no funeral director, each church has a helpful brochure on "Planning for a Funeral" to help families with the many items they will need to consider and take care of.
+If there is a cremation and a funeral home is not used and there is no funeral director, Holy Family church has a helpful brochure on “Planning for a Funeral” to help families with the many items they will need to consider and take care of.

-If the family wants a luncheon following Mass, the church secretary informs the person who coordinates funeral lunches of the funeral date and time.
+If the family wants a luncheon following Mass, the Aggie Lacore informs the person who coordinates funeral lunches of the funeral date and time.
 Ladies of the parishes are then called to make the arrangements for preparing and serving the luncheon.

 The funeral luncheon typically consists of: sandwiches (turkey and ham), potato chips, pickles, cake, coffee and lemonade.
 At times, families have had a caterer deliver food to the church – when this is the case, please communicate that to Aggie Lacore.
 Ladies of the parish will still serve the lunch and provide cake and beverages.
 Due to State Health Dept. Guidelines, we ask families to refrain from bringing any home-prepared food.